-Phuket Gay Nightlife
+Phuket Gay Bars & Clubs

-Phuket Gay Bars: Boat Bar & Zagg Bar
+Boat Bar & Zagg Club

 Boat Bar is my Thai friend’s favorite gay bar, located right next to the Grand Paradise Hotel.
 A great drag show with dancing and fun bar staff kept us going all night long!

-Zagg Bar is another popular gay bar option.
+Zagg Club is another popular gay bar option.
 It is only a few steps away from Boat Bar.
 They have an outdoor show pretty much every night with a large number of dancers.
 After that show, they welcome everyone inside the bar for more fun and dancing.

-Make sure you read my travel tip below on when to get to Paradise complex Phuket gay area, because going too early can be a mistake.
+Make sure you read my travel tip below on when to get to Paradise Complex Phuket gay area because going too early can be a mistake.

 Other Phuket Bars

-Without even trying, you will probably walk right through Bangla Walking Street, the main straight nightlife center in Patong.
-This area garners mixed feelings by gay travelers.
+You’ll probably walk through Bangla Walking Street without even trying.
+This is the main straight nightlife center in Patong, which garners some mixed feelings from gay travelers.
 It is extremely crowded and full of what you may call “trashy” bars.

 In my opinion, this cute spot was the most elegant bar in the area.
 They play fun pop music that gay travelers would love!
 There are also cute little beanbag chairs outside near the sidewalk.